 South African safari cost: INR 1,200/- per person

 14. Kruger National Park

-Spot the Big 5 in their natural habitat at one of the renowned Kruger National Park safari in South Africa.
+Spot the Big 5 in their natural habitat at one of the renowned Kruger National Park safari in Africa.
 Revel in the chance to encounter an abundance of wildlife, which means you are more likely to spot lions, leopards, elephants, rhinos and buffaloes, than in other parks around the world.
+So keep your fingers crossed to get lucky and spot some of them on your safari.
 Indulge in the immersive Wilderness Trails to get up close and personal with the park’s amazing beasts.
 Kruger National Park offers everything from Early Morning Guided Trails, Night Safaris, camping facilities.
 Night Safari is a hot favorite of all wilderness lovers who visit Kruger.
 In a night safari, experienced guides drive you deep into the South Africa jungles to let you sneak up on its most nocturnal animals.
 Get the best of South African safaris in Kruger National Park.

 Location: Malalan Gate, Nelspruit 1350, South Africa